 Behavioral Patterns

-Inconsistent behaviors, such as trading during non-liquid market hours to exploit liquidity shortages, consistently disregarding risk management principles, or making emotional decisions.
+Inconsistent behaviours, such as trading during non-liquid market hours to exploit liquidity shortages, consistently disregarding risk management principles, or making emotional decisions.

 Reverse Trading

-Signs and behavior, which includes risking the full daily loss on one trade, which often indicates reverse trading between different firms.
+Signs and behaviour, which includes risking the full daily loss on one trade, which often indicates reverse trading between different firms.